School Uniform

 Jewellery and extreme hairstyles aren’t allowed!

-Jewellery can be dangerous if worn during P.E. or games lessons and your child will be asked to remove any item of jewellery they might be wearing.
-Loss of jewellery also causes distress to a child.
+No jewellery is the be worn at any point at school, with the exception of small plain studs on non-PE, swimming or after-school club days.
+Earrings can be dangerous if worn during P.E. or games lessons and jewellery of any kind including earrings should not be worn on PE days, swimming days or days when you child has an after school club.
 False nails are considered a fashion/jewellery item and are not allowed, we also ask that children do not wear nail polish or have temporary tattoos on.

 Extreme hairstyles, whilst possibly ‘cool’ in the summer holidays, are not appropriate for school.
 They can cause problems for the wearer and for other children in school – and the time it takes for staff to deal with issues that may arise!
 We simply ask for your support in this area.